bjmbn/bjmbn/README.md

 ### Hi there 👋.
 Benn John Maxel here aka [@bjmbn][3].

-- 🔭 I’m currently the Robotic Process Automation Support Team Manager for the Smart Automation team in Finance Operations.
+- 🔭 I’m currently the Senior Developer for the Smart Automation team in Finance Operations.
 - 👯 I’m looking to start contributing to other projects within Shell.
 - 💬 Ask me about Robotic Process Automation, NICE, BluePrism and some Azure products (Logic Apps, Azure Storage, etc.)
 - ⚡ Fun fact: Please do not ask me how I got my nickname.